 Stalking Prehistoric Long Nose Gar

-Hosts Angelo Viola and Pete Bowman took to the waters with the objective of 100% sight fishing.
+Fish'n Canada hosts Angelo Viola and Pete Bowman took to the waters with the objective of 100% sight fishing.

 Sight fishing is an aspect of our sport that is exciting, rewarding, satisfying, AND frustrating!
-Anglers for the longest time have waded the saltwater flats for Bonefish, they have stalked various trout species from the banks of gin-clear creeks, they have fished spring Bass tournaments for bedding Largemouth, and the list goes on with this unique eyeballing technique.
+Anglers for the longest time have waded the saltwater flats for bonefish, they have stalked various trout species from the banks of gin-clear creeks, they have fished spring bass tournaments for bedding largemouth, and the list goes on with this unique eyeballing technique.

 In this Fish’n Canada episode, Angelo and Pete took to the waters of the Ottawa River with the objective of 100 percent sight fishing.

-Their quarry might surprise you, it was the prehistoric, armour-plated Long Nose Gar.
+Their quarry might surprise you; it was the prehistoric, armour-plated longnose gar.

-The Longnose Gar is a unique creature.
+The longnose gar is a unique creature.
 It’s a primitive ray-finned fish of the gar family.
-It is also known as the needlenose gar.
+It is also known as the needle-nose gar.
 The gar has been present in North America for about 100 million years.

-Fossils of Gar have been found in Africa, Asia, Europe, North America, and South America dating back 100 million years.
+Fossils of gar have been found in Africa, Asia, Europe, North America, and South America, dating back 100 million years.
 Currently, longnose gar is found in Central America, Cuba, North America, and the Isles of Pines.

 GAR

-Hooking Gar is extremely difficult... netting big ones is just as hard
+Hooking gar is extremely difficult...netting big ones is just as hard!

 Ang with GAR

-Such a prehistoric creature
+Such a prehistoric creature!

-Longnose gar has an average lifespan of 15–20 years with a maximum reported age of 39.
+Longnose gar has an average lifespan of 15 to 20 years with a maximum reported age of 39.
 This long lifespan allows the female to sexually mature at around six years old.
-Males mature sexually as soon as two years of age.
+Males mature sexually as early as two years of age.
 Longnose gars are sexually dimorphic: the females are larger than the males in body length, weight, and fin length.
 They generally have a clutch size close to 30,000, depending on the weight-to-length ratio of the females; larger females bear larger clutch sizes.
 They spawn in temperatures close to 20 °C in late April and early July.
-Their eggs have a toxic, adhesive coating to help them stick to substrates, and are deposited onto stones in shallow water, rocky shelves, vegetation, or smallmouth bass nests.
-Their hatch time is seven to nine days; young gar stays in vegetation during the first summer of life.
+Their eggs have a toxic, adhesive coating to help them stick to substrate and are deposited onto stones in shallow water, rocky shelves, vegetation, or smallmouth bass nests.
+Their hatch time is seven to nine days; young gar stay in vegetation during the first summer of life.
 Longnose gar reaches an average length of 28-48 in (0.71-1.2 m) with a maximum length of about 6 ft (1.8 m) and 55 lb.
 (25 kg) in weight.

 View

-This was the view from Pete's Brookstreet window, golfing and fishing... it gets no better!
+This was the view from Pete's Brookstreet window, golfing and fishing...it gets no better!

-“The beauty to sight fishing Gar,” Jamie says, “is the peak time is around 10 am to 4 pm… you don’t have to get up in the dark and get home in the dark.”
+Jamie set the boys up with a run of back bays and shallow shorelines that he figured would pay off… and pay off they did!
+“The beauty of sight fishing Gar,” Jamie says, “is that the peak time is around 10 am to 4 pm… You don’t have to get up in the dark and get home in the dark.”

 Pete and Ang didn’t take long to find fish and engage in battle with them.
-That said, they did take a long to eventually get one in the net.
+That said, they did take a long time to eventually get one in the net.

 “Keeping a gar on the line until netted,” says Angelo, “is next to impossible… they are true escape artists.”
+What did it take to land a few fish?

-“We used weighted flies on spinning gear,” says Pete, “as well as slow sinking soft-plastic swim baits.
+“We used weighted flies on spinning gear,” says Pete, “as well as slow-sinking soft-plastic swim baits.
 The key, however, was the addition of a stinger hook.”

 By tagging on a small treble stinger behind their baits, the boys upped their hook-up odds tremendously.
 Believe it or not, though, they still missed the majority of fish bites.
+Both the flies and the swimbaits had good-sized Bass hooks, much too large to even fit in a gar’s mouth.
+A stinger was a must!

 Riding the baits high and close to the surface was the presentation.